kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-44: Slime and Ooze Pits

-This chamber is the site at which the heqeti prepare their various slimes and work to create new ones.
-Smelling strongly of ammonia and other chemicals, and lit only dimly by phosphorescence floating in the central pool, the chamber and the experiments performed here are directed by Qassapik, the Chief Weaver (area 10-48).
-A long central pit runs down the center of the chamber; it is flanked by seven niches, each containing its own smaller pit.
-The flanking pits are labeled A through G.
+* Here the heqeti prepare their various slimes and experiment to create new ones, directed by Qassapik, the Chief Weaver (10-48)..
+	* Smells strongly of ammonia and other chemicals.
+	* A long central pit (40’ long, 8’ wide, and 8’ deep) runs down the center of the chamber, floating phosphorescence dimly lighting the room.
+		* It is filled with roiling and burping slimes of different colors and consistencies.
+			* Originally filled with slime extruded by Rimmaq-Isfet and imported from the Abyss, they constantly mutate and are extruded and re-absorbed.
+			* 4-7 heqeti slimes (new) occupy the pool (75% per hoiur one is replaced by 1d2 new ones).
+Slimes are quiescent when in central or side pits.
+			* The heqeti hope to recreate their great victory against the rudishva by discovering a plague slime that will eliminate the varumani or humans.
+So far, they have been unsuccessful.
+	* Seven niches flank the pit, each containing its own smaller pit (A to G).
+	* Stacked by the entrance are twelve 2’-long oval containers of a grey-brown chitinous substance with a porous membrane on one end.
+		* These are transport and delivery systems for heqeti slimes.
+A slime is scooped into the container, and it can be thrown or cast into the water (the porous membrane allows the slime to seep into the water).

+* Unalerted
-Unalerted: Two builders and a 50% chance of Qassapik (10-48).
+	* Two builders and a 50% chance of Qassapik (10-48).
+* Alerted

-Alerted: Two builders guard the pits at all times.
+	* Two builders guard the pits at all times.

-Central Slime Pit: The central pit is 40’ long, 8’ wide, and 8’ deep, and is filled with roiling and burping slimes of different colors and consistencies.
-Although the pit was originally filled with a fixed set of slimes extruded by Rimmaq-Isfet itself and imported from the Abyss, the noxious pit is constantly mutating, with existing slimes being re-absorbed into the base matter and new slimes being extruded.
-At any given moment 4-7 heqeti slimes (see new monsters) are visible on the surface of the pool.
-Each hour, however, there is a 75% that any one of the initial slimes will be replaced by 1-2 new ones.
-Slimes are quiescent until removed from the pool, at which point they will, if not contained or put into another slime pit, act according to their basic function (see below).
-The heqeti have been hoping to recreate their great victory against the rudishva by discovering and/or encouraging a plague slime that will eliminate the varumani or humans.
-So far, however, they have been unsuccessful (or unlucky).
+Side Pits

-Pit A: This pit is filled with an oily, thick, greenish slime that is curative to heqeti and other amphibians (cures 2-8 HP once per hour through immersion, or 2-12 HP per full draught drunk), but poisonous to all other species (save at +2 if touched, save at -4 if drunk).
-It has no motility or combat abilities.
-There is enough of it to fill 6 delivery devices.
+* Pit A: an oily, thick, greenish slime curative to heqeti and other amphibians (2d4 HP per hour of immersion, or 2d6 HP per draught), poisonous to all other species (save at +2 if touched, -4 if drunk).
+No motility or combat abilities.
+Enough to fill 6 delivery devices.

-Pit B: A thick, viscous, grayish-green slime is found here; although it stinks horribly, it is a powerful fertilizer, and can be used to enhance plant growth.
-If ingested it causes hair to grow uncon-trollably at ten times normal speed for 3 weeks.
-There is enough of it to fill 6 delivery devices.
-It has no motility or combat abilities.
+* Pit B: a thick, viscous, grayish-green slime.
+It stinks horribly and is a powerful fertilizer.
+Ingested, it causes uncontrollable hair growth (10x speed) for 3 weeks.
+Enough to fill 6 delivery devices.
+No motility or combat abilities.

-Pit C: The pit is filled with a thick, white slime the consistency of paint (there is enough of it to fill six delivery devices).
-The slime is highly corrosive to stone, earth and metal; it will eat away a 10’x10’x2” section in 1-4 hours.
-It could be used as a crude grenade-like projectile that will eat away metal armor and weapons in 1-3 rounds.
-To protect the slime pit, the pit is lined with mats made of tightly-woven reeds.
-Stats: 6 white, oily and thick heqeti slimes
+* Pit C: a thick, white slime the consistency of paint.
+Enough to fill six delivery devices.
+Highly corrosive to stone, earth and metal (eats 10’ x 10’ x 2” in 1-4 hours).
+Splashed on metal, it eat aways armor and weapons in 1-3 rounds.
+The pit is lined with tightly-woven reed mats to protect it.
-(see new monsters, roll for type) slimes (see new monsters, roll for type): SZ S; AL N; AC 6; MV 20’ on liquids; HD 2; HP 14, 13, 11, 11, 10, 9; #AT 1; Dmg special; MR 15%.
+	* 6 white, oily and thick heqeti slimes (new): SZ S; AL N; AC 6; MV 20’ on liquids; HD 2; HP 14, 13, 11, 11, 10, 9; #AT 1; Dmg special; MR 15%.
 Special attacks: corrode stone, earth and metal.
 Special defenses: healed by electricity or lasers; slowed by cold.

-Pit D: A deadly type of heqeti slime (see new monsters) fills this pit; there is enough of it to fill six delivery devices.
-This slime has been harvested from the central pit and carefully encouraged by Qassapik.
-Stats: 6 burnt orange, softened-butter-like heqeti slimes (see new monsters): SZ S; AL N; AC 6; MV 20’ pseudopod; HD 2; HP 15, 13, 12, 10, 10, 9; #AT 1; Dmg 2-12; MR 15%.
+* Pit D: a deadly type of heqeti slime, harvested from the central pit and carefully encouraged by Qassapik.
+Enough to fill six delivery devices.
+	* Stats: 6 burnt orange, softened-butter-like heqeti slimes: SZ S; AL N; AC 6; MV 20’ pseudopod; HD 2; HP 15, 13, 12, 10, 10, 9; #AT 1; Dmg 2-12; MR 15%.
 Special attacks: kills in 2 rounds if not scraped off.
 Special defenses: healed by electricity or lasers; slowed by cold.

-Pit E: A clear, viscous slime fills this pit.
-It is used to coat the stone walls in heqeti habitations, and is the source of the pebbled, oily surface of such stonework.
-If applied to stonework, it produces the ‘heqeti effect’ in 3-6 hours.
-The slime is otherwise harmless.
-It has no motility or combat abilities.
+* Pit E: a clear, viscous slime used to coat the stone walls in heqeti habitations (source of the pebbled, oily surface of such stonework).
+Applied to stonework, it produces the ‘heqeti effect’ in 3-6 hours.
+Otherwise harmless; no motility or combat abilities.

-Pit F: This pit contains one randomly-determined heqeti slime (see new monsters; use tables to determine type and effect).
-There is enough of it to fill three delivery devices.
+* Pit F: 1 random heqeti slime, enough to fill three delivery devices.

-Pit G: This pit contains one randomly-determined heqeti slime (see new monsters; use tables to determine type and effect).
-There is enough of it to fill three delivery devices.
+* Pit G: 1 random heqeti slime, enough to fill three delivery devices.

-Delivery Devices: Stacked by the entrance are twelve oval containers, each about 2’ long.
-The ovals are made of a strange grey-brown chitinous substance and feature a porous membrane on one end.
-These ovals are transport and delivery systems for heqeti slimes; once a slime is scooped into the container, it can be thrown as a projectile or cast into the water (the porous membrane then allowing the slime to seep into the water).

 Qassapik, the Chief Weaver (for stats see 10-48).